fishcus/KAP-manual/en/model/cube/topN.en.md

 Within the era of big data, this need is getting stronger than ever before, as both the raw dataset and the number of entities are vast.
 Without pre-calculation, get the Top-K entities among a distributed big dataset may take a long time, leading the pushdown query inefficient.

-In v1.5.0, Apache Kylin introduces the “Top-N” measure, aiming to pre-calculate the top entities during the cube build phase; in the query phase,  Kylin can quickly fetch and return the top records.
+In v2.1 and higher, Apache Kylin introduces the “Top-N” measure, aiming to pre-calculate the top entities during the cube build phase; in the query phase,  Kylin can quickly fetch and return the top records.
 The performance would be much better than a cube without “Top-N”, giving the analyst more power to inspect data.

 *Notice*: this “Top-N” measure is an approximate realization, to use it smoothly you need to have a good     understanding with the algorithm as well as the data distribution.